-It is tasty, refreshing and also happens to be very good for you.
+It’s tasty, refreshing and also happens to be good for you.

 Here are 8 health benefits of coconut water.

 Coconuts grow on large palm trees known scientifically as Cocos nucifera.
-Despite the name, the coconut is a fruit rather than a nut.
+Despite the name, the coconut is botanically considered a fruit rather than a nut.

 Coconut water is the juice found in the center of a young, green coconut.
 It helps nourish the fruit.

-As the coconut matures, some of the juice remains in liquid form, while the rest ripens into the solid white flesh known as coconut meat (1).
+As the coconut matures, some of the juice remains in liquid form while the rest ripens into the solid white flesh known as coconut meat (

-Coconut water is produced naturally in the fruit and contains 94% water and very little fat.
+Coconut water forms naturally in the fruit and contains 94% water and very little fat.

 It should not be confused with coconut milk, which is made by adding water to grated coconut meat.
-It contains about 50% water and is very high in coconut fat.
+Coconut milk contains about 50% water and is very high in coconut fat.

 Coconuts take 10–12 months to fully mature.
-Coconut water typically comes from young coconuts about 6–7 months of age, although it's also found in mature fruit.
+Coconut water typically comes from young coconuts about 6–7 months of age, though it's also found in mature fruit.

 An average green coconut provides about 0.5–1 cups of coconut water.

-Bottom Line: Coconut water is found in young coconuts and is a good source of fiber, vitamin C and several important minerals.
+Summary Coconut water is found in young coconuts and a good source of fiber, vitamin C and several important minerals.

-Free radicals are unstable molecules that are produced in your cells during metabolism.
+Free radicals are unstable molecules produced in your cells during metabolism.
 Their production increases in response to stress or injury.

-When there are too many free radicals, the body is said to be in a state of oxidative stress, which can damage cells and increase the risk of disease (3).
+When there are too many free radicals, your body enters a state of oxidative stress, which can damage your cells and increase disease risk (

-One study found that rats with liver damage showed significant improvement in oxidative stress when they were treated with coconut water, compared to rats that received no treatment (6).
+One study found that rats with liver damage showed significant improvement in oxidative stress when treated with coconut water compared to rats that received no treatment (

 So far, no studies have investigated this antioxidant activity in humans.

-Bottom Line: Coconut water contains antioxidants that protect cells from damaging free radicals.
+Summary Coconut water contains antioxidants that protect your cells from damage caused by free radicals.

-In one study, diabetic rats treated with coconut water maintained better blood sugar levels than other diabetic rats (9).
+In one study, diabetic rats treated with coconut water maintained better blood sugar levels than the control group (

-The same study also found that the rats had lower levels of hemoglobin A1c, a measure of long-term blood sugar control (9).
+The same study also found that the rats given coconut water had lower levels of hemoglobin A1c, indicating good long-term blood sugar control (

-Another study found that providing the water to rats with diabetes led to improvements in blood sugar levels and reductions in markers of oxidative stress, including malondialdehyde (MDA) (10).
+Another study noticed that providing coconut water to rats with diabetes led to improvements in blood sugar levels and reductions in markers of oxidative stress (

-However, controlled studies need to confirm these effects in humans.
+However, controlled studies are needed to confirm these effects in humans.

-Bottom Line: Studies on diabetic animals suggest that it may improve blood sugar control.
+Summary Studies on diabetic animals suggest that coconut water may improve blood sugar control.
 It's also a good source of magnesium, which may increase insulin sensitivity and reduce blood sugar levels.

 Drinking enough fluids is important for kidney stone prevention.